CLATSKANIE CHESS CLUB

 Our club is an affiliate of the United States Chess Federation (USCF).
 Individual membership is not required.
 If a club member is interested in competitive chess, they will eventually be required to join USCF.
 The cost is $13-25/year and includes a subscription to Chess Life Magazine.
 For more information

-click here visit the United States Chess Federation website.
+click here to visit the United States Chess Federation website.

 COMPETITIVE CHESS

 Scholastic tournaments usually last from 6-7 hours with each round lasting 60 minutes.
+Players play in every round (there's no elimination).
 Trophies and medals are awarded at the end of the day.
-Most of the tournaments we participate in are not USCF certified and therefore do not require USCF membership (we'll let you know which tournaments are certified).
+Most of the tournaments we participate in are not USCF certified and therefore do not require USCF membership (we'll let you know which tournaments are USCF certified).

-Open tournaments are open to everyone (children and adults) with games lasting from 2-4 hours each.
+Open tournaments are open to everyone (children and adults) with games lasting from 1-4 hours each.
 These tournaments generally last 8 hours or more and some last for 2-3 days.
 National and International events can last 5-10 days!
-The preferred format for open tournaments is Swiss, but you'll also find Round Robins as well (where everyone plays everyone else).
+The preferred format for open tournaments is Swiss, but you'll also find Round Robins as well (where players are in small groups and everyone plays everyone else).

-Notices of upcoming tournaments are available on our website and via our email loop and also in our monthly newsletter or visit www.calendarwiz.com/nwsrsevents .
+Notices of upcoming tournaments are available on our website and via our email loop or visit www.calendarwiz.com/nwsrsevents .
 Entry fees for tournaments are typically $10-20.
 Players should bring a bag lunch and snacks for the day.
 Some scholastic tournaments offer concessions, we'll let you know in advance how each one is set up.

 One important note: Competitors are strongly advised to avoid sugar of any kind during a tournament.
 Studies have shown the adverse effects that sugar has on concentration and problem solving.
 Parents, please do not send sugary drinks or snacks with your children.
 Orange juice, water and fruit are best.
 Typically, our kids bring sub sandwiches, fruit and chips for lunch.

 Local Tournaments: Our club holds tournaments here in Clatskanie throughout the year.
 Local tournaments are a great way for novices to learn the ins and outs of competitive chess.
 This is a fundraising event for our club and all active members are encouraged to attend.
-Parent volunteers help with concessions, outside supervision, recording results, etc. No special knowledge of chess is required.
+Parent volunteers help with concessions, setup up and take down, recording results, etc. No special knowledge of chess is required.
 Entry fees for our tournaments vary from $10-20.
-Scholarships are available for club members if your budget is tight.
+Scholarships are available for club members who need financial assistance.
 Just ask.
 For a list of our upcoming events go to: TOURNAMENT INFORMATION

 Regional Tournaments: During the months of October through April, our club attends tournaments from Seattle WA to Coquille OR and lots of places in between.
 There are usually tournaments every Saturday.
 Parents decide how often their children will participate.
 For a list of upcoming tournaments in our region go to: www.calendarwiz.com/nwsrsevents For more information on tournaments visit our web page: Tournaments - How They Work